Report: Dubai plane that crashed followed others too closely

 “Observations of previous approaches during the same calibration flight indicated that the DA62 consistently followed preceding traffic on approach to the parallel runway . at distances which were below the specified minimum separation,” the report said.
 “The radar monitor recording indicated that there was an air traffic control inconsistency in advising the DA62 of the expected occurrence of hazards caused by wake turbulence from traffic.”

-Dubai International Airport and Flight Calibration Services Ltd. did not immediately respond to requests for comment.
+Dubai International Airport declined to comment.
+Flight Calibration Services Ltd. did not respond to requests for comment.

 Dubai is a major city in the United Arab Emirates, a federation of seven sheikhdoms on the Arabian Peninsula.
 It is the home of the long-haul airline Emirates.